rydmike/theme_demo/README.md

 ## Settings

 The settings approach used in this demo might be considered a bit controversial.
-I like it for the simplicity it results in when persisting and using the individual key-value pair controllers.
+I like it for the simplicity it results in when persisting and using all the individual key-value pair controllers.
 Because it also gives each `Settings` entry value its own provider, it is very simple to use in UI widgets.

 The used `Settings` class is actually only a static container class.
 We could just as well have it all as top level `const` and `final` values.
 However, wrapping them in `Settings` class, name spaces them and encapsulates them nicely.
 Basically this is like using classes to wrap app config constant values.
 Purist Dart guide says don't do this.
 I say do, even Flutter repo uses them, so in my [lint rules](https://rydmike.com/blog_flutter_linting) I also allow them, in fact I like and prefer them.
 Do it for the global name spacing and nice code completion it gives you when using them.
 This demo app also uses this for a number application constants in several `AppNnnn` const classes, you can find them in the `core\constants` folder.